-Brannen to Dayton?
-UD says ‘no comment’
+Update: Bothof issues statement on Brannen’s status

 Email This Story

-Amid reports that NKU men’s basketball coach John Brannen is a potential candidate to take over at Dayton, Doug Hauschild, director of athletic communications for Dayton, offered no comment to the Northerner when reached by email Wednesday.

-The Flyers are currently searching for a men’s basketball coach after Archie Miller was hired to be the head coach at the University of Indiana.
+“I’ve been saying for the last two years that Northern Kentucky men’s basketball is a program on the rise,” Bothof said in a statement.
+“Coach Brannen has been terrific at the helm of the program and, obviously, instrumental in the process of building a nationally-respected team.
+Coach and I began discussions of a contract extension before the Horizon League Tournament.
+We are fully committed to doing all we can to keep him as NKU’s coach.”

+Bothof and Brannen both declined to speak in person about the possibility of a contract extension.

-In the wake of Miller’s departure, ESPN college basketball writer Jeff Goodman speculated Brannen could be a candidate for the Dayton position.
+ESPN college basketball writer Jeff Goodman speculated Brannen could be a candidate for the Dayton head coaching position recently vacated by Archie Miller.

 |

-Note: Update: Bothof issues statement on Brannen’s status